csbhr/FFHQ-UV/README.md

 ## Generate a UV-texture map from a single facial image

 There are two ways to generate a UV-texture map from a given facial image:
-1. Facial editing + texture unwrapping
+1. Facial editing + texture unwrapping (Section 3.1 of the paper)
-2. RGB fitting
+2. RGB fitting (Section 4.2 of the paper)

 #### 1. UV-texture map from: facial editing + texture unwrapping
-- The FFHQ-UV dataset is created from the FFHQ dataset in this way (Section 3.1 of the paper).
+- The FFHQ-UV dataset is created from the FFHQ dataset in this way.
 - See source codes of [facial UV-texture dataset creation pipeline](./README.md#create-facial-uv-texture-dataset),  which including GAN inversion, attribute detection, StyleGAN-based editing, and texture unwrapping steps.
 - Advantages:
   - The generated textures are directly extracted from facial images, which are detailed and with high-quality.